OpenSimulationInterface/osi-documentation/osi/howtocontribute.rst

 Code review can be challenging at times.
 These are suggestions and common pitfalls a code reviewer should avoid.

-- Ask questions: How does this function work?
+- Ask questions: What is the purpose of this message?
 If this requirement changes, what else would have to change?
 How could we make this more maintainable?

 - Discuss in person for more detailed points: Online comments are useful for